Alok/myNvim/README.md

 How does it work?
 -----------------

-`myvim` creates a tar archive of your .vimrc and .vim directory and append it to a small bash script that starts Vim with your usual settings and plugins.
+`myNvim` creates a tar archive of your .vimrc and .vim directory and append it to a small bash script that starts Neovim with your usual settings and plugins.

 Caveat
 ------